 FERGAL DOWLING – COMPOSER

-This recording 19/5/2016, AIC 'Directions' concert series, Lutheran Hall, Dublin.
-David Bremner, piano
+(This recording: 19/5/2016, AIC 'Directions' concert series, Lutheran Hall, Dublin.
+David Bremner, piano)

 This work shares musical objectives as well as formal and stylistic features with other works in the 'Stops' series: the sounded material is always produced in the performance space in real time – there are no prerecorded materials; the sounds are not processed or treated in any way; decisions on what and when to record occur during performance time, and are based on details of the on-going performance.
-These processes results in extensive direct quotation of the actual performance, creating sequential repetitions, layerings and frequent elisions, interruptions and re-orderings of the temporal flow.
+These processes result in extensive direct quotation of the actual performance, creating sequential repetitions, layerings and frequent elisions, interruptions and re-orderings of the temporal flow.
 Together, these reveal self-referential, concentrated musical arguments and an evolving formal relationship between the performer, the computer (operator), the material, and its context.